In 2022, the combined wealth of India’s 100 richest touched $800 billion.

 Join us to take a stand against an uneven economic system that is designed to make the rich richer and the poor poorer. #InequalityIsUnacceptable

 "Despite being reasonably well-equipped to handle mass cases of dengue, malaria, and other similar conditions, the 65-bed Primary Health Centre in South 24 Parganas (West Bengal) was not even close to having the oxygen reserves that were necessary during the pandemic's peak"—Remya Molvs, Nurse, G R Hospital.
 This was the story across rural and urban healthcare systems throughout the country.

 Through Oxfam India’s Mission Sanjeevani programme, we equipped hospitals with life-saving medical and diagnostic equipment such as oxygen cylinders, BiPAP machines, and ICU beds.
 Since April 2021,we have reached nearly 500 healthcare facilities - district hospitals, PHCs, and CHCs with life saving equipment.

-But it needn’t be so.
-Just one percent of wealth tax on total billionaire wealth can fund the National Health Mission for 3 years.
-This is India’s largest healthcare scheme with a current allocation of INR 22.3crores.
+Three per cent of wealth tax on total wealth of Indian billionaires can fund the National Health Mission, the largest healthcare scheme in India, with a current allocation of INR 37,800 crores for five years.